Dor-sketch/Anki-SmartReviewPad/README.md

 - **Cloze Support**: Cloze cards are now supported! 🎉
   - Note: Cloze cards are only partially supported.
 The add-on will only work with cloze cards that have a single cloze deletion.
 Multi-cloze cards are not supported at the moment.
+  - The add-on will automatically detect cloze cards and enable the relevant features using `Cloze Detection`.

 - **MathJax Support**: MathJax is now supported! 🎉
   - Note: To render MathJax, you need Pandoc installed on your machine.
 For more information, see [here](https://pandoc.org/installing.html).